Advanced Placement

 - Available AP Courses

-Importantly, AP courses offer admissions officers a consistent measure of course rigor across high schools, districts, states, and countries — because all AP teachers, no matter where they’re teaching, have to provide a curriculum that meets college standards.
-So when admissions officers see “AP” on your transcript, they have a good understanding of what you experienced in a particular class and how well it prepared you for the increased challenges of college.
+But that's not all.
+AP courses also offer a consistent measure of course rigor across high schools, districts, states, and countries.
+All AP teachers must provide a curriculum that meets college standards, so when admissions officers see "AP" on your transcript, they have a good understanding of the coursework and expectations you've experienced in a particular subject.

+But the benefits of earning college credit through AP courses go beyond just cost savings.
 If you know what you want to major in at college, taking an AP course related to that major and earning a qualifying score on the AP exam can help you gain advanced placement out of introductory courses.
-This means that you can possibly place out of crowded required courses, and move directly into upper-level classes where you can focus on work that interests you most.
+This means that you can potentially skip over crowded and repetitive required courses, and move directly into upper-level classes where you can focus on the work that interests you most.

-Even if you take an AP exam unrelated to your major — or if you’re not sure what you want to major in — AP courses can often help you place out of your colleges’ general education requirements.
-With this additional time on your class schedule, you can pursue a second major or minor, take exciting electives or follow additional interests in new ways.
+Even if you take an AP exam unrelated to your major, or if you're not yet sure what you want to major in, AP courses can often help you place out of your college's general education requirements.
+This can free up additional time on your class schedule to pursue a second major or minor, take exciting electives, or explore new interests in more depth.

 Available AP Courses